Vietnam.vn - Nền tảng quảng bá Việt Nam

 The rocket was tested by North Korea in December 2022.
 Photo: KCNA

-North Korea's state news agency KCNA announced in mid-month that Pyongyang had completed the construction of its first spy satellite.
-North Korean leader Kim Jong-un later inspected a spy satellite base with his daughter, stressing that a successful launch was an "urgent need" to "strengthen the country's defense capabilities."
+In mid-month, North Korea's state-run KCNA news agency announced that Pyongyang had completed the construction of its first spy satellite.
+North Korean leader Kim Jong-un subsequently inspected a spy satellite base with his daughter, emphasizing that the successful launch was an "urgent requirement" that would "strengthen the country's defense capabilities."

-Analysts say the military satellites are part of North Korea's efforts to improve its surveillance and tracking technology to improve its ability to strike targets in the event of a conflict.
+Analysts believe the military satellites are part of North Korea's efforts to improve its surveillance and tracking technology to enhance its ability to strike targets in the event of a conflict.

 Pyongyang has tested satellite systems in several missile launches.
-Leader Kim Jong-un has said North Korea is pursuing the goal of developing spy satellites to provide real-time information on military actions by the US and its allies.
+Leader Kim Jong-un has previously stated that North Korea is pursuing the goal of developing spy satellites to provide real-time information on the military actions of the United States and its allies.

-The Security Council has imposed several sanctions in response to Pyongyang’s previous nuclear and ballistic missile tests.
-The last time North Korea launched a satellite was in February 2016, but Japan said it was actually a test of intercontinental ballistic missile (ICBM) technology.
+The Security Council has imposed numerous sanctions in response to Pyongyang's previous nuclear and ballistic missile tests.
+The most recent satellite launch by North Korea was in February 2016, but Japan believes this was actually a test of intercontinental ballistic missile (ICBM) technology.

 Vu Anh (According to Reuters )